eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

-In Figure 10 (below), I use the squared exponential kernel and the periodic kernel to model noisy observations of $$ \mathrm{sin}(x). $$ It’s interesting that beyond the range of observations $$(-5, +5)$$ the periodic kernel is able to follow $$ \mathrm{sin}(x) $$ much better.
-This makes sense, because the squared exponential kernel has no reason to continue with the periodic pattern beyond this range.
-This is prior knowledge about the dataset would be very helpful in choosing the proper kernel.
-However, in most problems, I think it’d be rare to have to make predictions far beyond the range of observations, so for the sake of most problems, the squared exponential kernel seems to work just fine.
+Figure 10 shows GPR with the squared exponential kernel and the periodic kernel to model noisy observations of $$ \mathrm{sin}(x). $$ I find it neat that beyond the range of observations $$(-5, +5)$$ the periodic kernel is able to follow $$ \mathrm{sin}(x) $$ much better.
+Which makes sense, because the squared exponential kernel has no reason to continue with the periodic pattern beyond the range where it sees no data.
+So, in most problems, I don't think this would be a huge deal breaker.
+It doesn't seem to make sense to have to make predictions on data that isn't closely related to your training set.
+So, the squared exponential kernel seems to the best all-purpose kernel for the types of data that I looked at.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_sinx.png" width="600">